IvoNet/ivonet-docker/tmate/README.md

 ```bash
 ssh -p2222 Q7EYDeZ4Eu1hSw2FH9xRhzQ6M@localhost
 ```
-if you copy and paste that result into the other terminal you have a terminal mate and you can do your presentations with one terminal on the big screen and one on your laptop.
+If you copy and paste that result into the other terminal you have a terminal mate and you can do your presentations with one terminal on the big screen and one on your laptop.

+Have fun.